 The syslog destination clause directs the channel to the system log.
 Its argument is a syslog facility as described in the syslog man page.
-Known facilities are kern, user, mail, daemon, auth, syslog, lpr, news, uucp, cron, authpriv, ftp, local0, local1, local2, local3, local4, local5, local6 and local7, however not all facilities are supported on all operating systems.
-How syslog will handle messages sent to this facility is described in the syslog.conf man page.
-If you have a system which uses a very old version of syslog that only uses two arguments to the openlog() function, then this clause is silently ignored.
+Known facilities are kern, user, mail, daemon, auth, syslog, lpr, news, uucp, cron, authpriv, ftp, local0, local1, local2, local3, local4, local5, local6, and local7; however, not all facilities are supported on all operating systems.
+How syslog handles messages sent to this facility is described in the syslog.conf man page.
+On a system which uses a very old version of syslog, which only uses two arguments to the openlog() function, then this clause is silently ignored.

-On Windows machines syslog messages are directed to the EventViewer.
+On Windows machines, syslog messages are directed to the EventViewer.

-The severity clause works like syslog's "priorities", except that they can also be used if you are writing straight to a file rather than using syslog.
-Messages which are not at least of the severity level given will not be selected for the channel; messages of higher severity levels will be accepted.
+The severity clause works like syslog's "priorities," except that they can also be used when writing straight to a file rather than using syslog.
+Messages which are not at least of the severity level given are not selected for the channel; messages of higher severity levels are accepted.

-If you are using syslog, then the syslog.conf priorities will also determine what eventually passes through.
-For example, defining a channel facility and severity as daemon and debug but only logging daemon.warning via syslog.conf will cause messages of severity info and notice to be dropped.
+When using syslog, the syslog.conf priorities also determine what eventually passes through.
+For example, defining a channel facility and severity as daemon and debug, but only logging daemon.warning via syslog.conf, causes messages of severity info and notice to be dropped.
 If the situation were reversed, with named writing messages of only warning or higher, then syslogd would print all messages it received from the channel.
 The stderr destination clause directs the channel to the server's standard error stream.
-This is intended for use when the server is running as a foreground process, for example when debugging a configuration.
+This is intended for use when the server is running as a foreground process, as when debugging a configuration, for example.

 The server can supply extensive debugging information when it is in debugging mode.
-If the server's global debug level is greater than zero, then debugging mode will be active.
+If the server's global debug level is greater than zero, debugging mode is active.
 The global debug level is set either by starting the named server with the -d flag followed by a positive integer, or by running rndc trace.
 The global debug level can be set to zero, and debugging mode turned off, by running rndc notrace.
-All debugging messages in the server have a debug level, and higher debug levels give more detailed output.
+All debugging messages in the server have a debug level; higher debug levels give more detailed output.
 Channels that specify a specific debug severity, for example: